 Law has been taught at Queen's for over 150 years.
 We are proud of our long and distinguished record of achievement in both education and research.
-The Law programme at Queen's is ranked within the top 150 in the world (QS World University Rankings 2021), confirming its position as a leading Russell Group Law School.
+The Law programme at Queen's is ranked within the top 150 in the world (QS World University Rankings 2023), confirming its position as a leading Russell Group Law School.
 We provide first class resources including our £20 million Law School, which opened in September 2016.
 The Law School provides numerous innovative and interactive teaching spaces, central to which is the Moot Court Room and the One Button Studio.
 The School of Law offers a range of highquality programmes which connect to our research strengths and international links, in areas such as commercial law, corporate governance, criminology, criminal justice and human rights.
 Research undertaken in the School is currently shaping global and local debates within legal scholarship.
 We strive to ensure that this expertise informs all aspects of the educational experience of our students.

+SAMPLE PATHWAY

+Semester One: Fall

+Level 1

 LAW1020 European Constitutional Law

 Study the development of the EU and with the powers of its institutions, as well as define the core constitutional principles developed by the EU Courts.

++

+Level 2

 LAW2040 Contract Law

-Study the fundamental principles of the general law of contract; rules relating to the formation of contracts and what makes a contract different from a non-binding agreement, in addition to the transactional quality of Contract Law.
+Study the fundamental principles of the general law of contract; rules relating to the formation of contracts and what makes a contract different from a nonbinding agreement, in addition to the transactional quality of Contract Law.

++

+Level 3

 LAW3090 Business and Human Rights

 An overview of important issues in the interactions of business and human rights, with detailed knowledge and critical understanding of the fundamental doctrines, principles and features and regulatory politics underpinning this.

-TOP 150 IN THE WORLD FOR LAW

-(THE TIMES HIGHER EDUCATION WORLD UNIVERSITY RANKINGS 2021)

-WORLD-CLASS FACILITIES

-The Faculty of Arts, Humanities and Social Sciences at Oueen's is an intellectual powerhouse spanning traditional humanities and social science subjects to innovative and cutting-edge areas in Creative Arts and applied professional studies.
+WORLD-CLASS FACILITIES The Faculty of Arts, Humanities and Social Sciences at Queen's is an intellectual powerhouse spanning traditional humanities and social science subjects to innovative and cutting-edge areas in Creative Arts and applied professional studies.
 Our staff and students benefit from worldclass facilities, which enhance learning and provide an immersive environment for students across the Faculty.

+MANAGEMENT AND FINANCE FinTrU Trading Room Our Trading Room provides an interactive and exciting learning environment which brings textbook theory to life.
+Students have access to the Bloomberg professional service, market leader in financial data, news and analytics, and to Oxyor, a trading simulation, which puts them in a dealing room hot seat!
 My experience with the SARC at Queen's was unforgettable.
 I left the programme with a plethora of music technology tools which I use frequently upon my return home.
 I can't thank them enough for my invaluable experience!
 Isaac Wellish Lehigh University, Pennsylvania